Effect of Jitter on the Settling Time of Mesochronous Clock Retiming Circuits: Bounds on the settling time

-Since the settling time is not deterministic, it is not possible to quantify the settling time absolutely.
-However, a bound on the settling time can be assured for a given confidence level.
-The settling time is maximum when the system starts with its initial clock in the center of the window susceptibility (for a system without any programmed bias).
-We shall estimate the settling time from this position as this is the worst case settling time.
+As the settling time is a random quantity, it is not possible to determine it exactly.
+However, in this section, we determine bounds on the settling time for a given value of probability of absorption, i.e., confidence level.
+Toward this we leverage the fact that the settling time of the circuit is maximum when the initial clock is at the center of the window of susceptibility (for a system without any programmed bias).
+In particular, the bound on the mean settling time will equal this maximum value of settling time.

-Let $P_{(0)}$ be a row matrix representing the Markov chain's initial condition.
-In this case this matrix will contain a 1 at the entry corresponding to the center position and the rest of the entries as zeroes.
-The probability of the Markov chain being in any state after a transition can be calculated by multiplying this row matrix with the $PTM$ of the Markov chain.
-Similarly, after $n$ transitions the probability of the Markov chain being in any of the states is given by
+Let $\mu_{(0)}$ be the row vector corresponding to the initial probability mass function on the states of the Markov chain.
+Here $\mu_{(0)}$ contains exactly one entry with value 1 which corresponds to the initial clock position (at the center of the window~$\cW$), while the entries corresponding to the rest of positions are zeroes.
+Let the probability transition matrix of this Markov chain be denoted by $\bar{P}$.
+Using standard results for Markov chains~\cite{markov}, we know that given $\mu_{(0)}$, the probability mass function on the states of the Markov chain after $n$ transitions is given by

-In the presence of absorbing states, the probability of absorption after $n$ iterations is simply the sum of all the entries of $P_{(n)}$ that correspond to the absorbing states.
-Hence, one can iteratively find the number of transitions required for absorption with a given confidence level.
+For a Markov chain with absorbing states, the probability of absorption after $n$ transitions equals the sum of those entries of $\mu_{(n)}$ that correspond to the absorbing states.
+Hence, one can iteratively find the number of transitions required for absorption to occur for a given absorption confidence level (i.e., probability of absorption).